ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

     0x81, 0x06,                    //     INPUT (Data,Var,Rel)
 #endif
 ```
-We have changed the `_hidReportDescriptor` byte array. [**Report descriptor**](https://www.circuitsathome.com/communicating-arduino-with-hid-devices-part-1) declares data that device sends to the computer and data that can be sent to the device.
-This allows computer to communicate with all [**HID**](https://en.wikipedia.org/wiki/Human_interface_device) devices in one universal way.
+We have changed the `_hidReportDescriptor` byte array.
+This [**report descriptor**](https://www.circuitsathome.com/communicating-arduino-with-hid-devices-part-1) declares data that device sends to the computer and data that can be sent to the device.
+In other words, report descriptor defines the communication protocol between computer and device.
+Representation of report descriptor in standard form allows computer to communicate with all HID devices in one universal way.

-There are two changes in the report descriptor:
+We made two changes in the report descriptor of mouse device:

 1. The `LOGICAL_MINIMUM` value was changed from -127 value to 1.
 This is needed because negative absolute coordinates are not allowed.

 2. The `INPUT` value was changed from `0x81, 0x06` to `0x81, 0x02`.
 This means that absolute coordinates are used instead of the relative ones.

-Now you can switch between usage relative and absolute coordinates.
-Mode of absolute coordinates will be activated after definition of the `ABSOLUTE_MOUSE_MODE` macro.
+The `ABSOLUTE_MOUSE_MODE` macro allows you to switch between usage of relative and absolute coordinates.
+If the macro is defined, the absolute cursor coordinates are used.

-This is the [`mouse.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/mouse.ino) application for Arduino board, which simulates mosue clicks in the specified absolute screen coordinates:
+This is an Arduino application with [`mouse.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/mouse.ino) name, which simulates mouse clicks on the screen:
 ```C++
 #include <Mouse.h>